-In the 1960, radical feminist groups and scholars published stinging critiques of common "male-centric" views of sexuality and sexual practices.
-With the observation that "The personal is political" they offered up an analysis of popular pornography, traditions as to who initiates sexual encounters, the existence/nonexistence of foreplay, common (man-on-top) sexual positions, and the like.
-Some even said such activities should be abolished (See Firestone, 1970; Solanis, 1971; Dworkin, 1985).
-Today, the role of sexuality and more specifically the role of pornography in women's lives is perhaps the biggest debate among feminists.
-The majority of research on pornography focuses on its misogynistic biases and maladaptive effects; while the minority of literature contends that pornography can be respectful of both sexes, egalitarian, and thus be empowering for women.
-As yet, however, there is very little research to test these compelling hypotheses.
+In 1960, feminist groups and scholars published critiques of common "male-centric" views of sexuality.
+They analyzed pornography, traditions as to who initiates sexual encounters, the (non)existence of foreplay, and common (male dominant) sexual positions.
+Some even said such activities should be abolished (See Dworkin, 1985; Firestone, 1970; Solanis, 1971).
+Today, the appropriate role of sexuality, specifically the role of pornography in women's lives, probably sparks the biggest debate among feminists.
+The majority of research on pornography focuses on its misogynistic biases and maladaptive effects, while the minority of literature contends that pornography can be egalitarian and thus be empowering for women.
+There is little research to test these competing hypotheses as to the value of pornography for women.

-This paper was designed to show that in societies where men and women are relatively equal in status versus unequal in status different kinds of pornography flourishes.
-To test this notion, pornography from three countries was selected for comparison based on their ranking on the United Nation's Gender Empowerment Measure (GEM) published in the 2007/2008 Human Development Report: Norway (1), United States (15), and Japan (54).
+This paper was designed to investigate whether or not in societies where men and women are relatively equal in status versus unequal, different kinds of pornography flourishes.
+Three countries that differed markedly in the status of women (based on their United Nation's Gender Empowerment Measure (GEM) ranking published in the 2007/2008 Human Development Report) were selected for comparison: Norway (1), the United States (15), and Japan (54).
+We then compared the nature of their most popular pornography.

-An analysis of variance (ANOVA) was used to test the hypothesis that the most popular Norwegian pornography (in magazines) would depict women in more empowered positions than would pornography from the United States and Japan, consistent with their ranking on the GEM.
-As predicted, in Norway the pornographic models did appear to be more empowered than did the models in the U. S. and Japan.
-This finding could be attributed to the much wider variety in Norwegian pornography, e.g. greater variation in the women's age, weight, and body positioning.
-However, there were no significant differences in the extent to which models in the three countries appeared in demeaning positions.
-In subsequent research we hope to test the hypothesis that pornographic depictions will have an impact on women's actual empowerment/ disempowerment-especially in the realm of sexuality.
+An analysis of variance (ANOVA) was used to test the hypothesis that-consistent with their GEM ranking-popular Norwegian pornography would depict women in more empowered positions than pornography from the United States and Japan.
+Results supported this hypothesis.
+This finding could be attributed to the wider variety in Norwegian pornography, e.g. greater variation in the women's age, weight, and body positioning.
+There were no significant differences in the extent models in the three countries appeared in demeaning positions.
 Keywords: Pornography, gender equality, cross-cultural, empowerment, feminism